Mushkin Redline Vortex 512GB: budget PCIe 4.0 NVMe review (2026)

 Controller & Memory

-The Redline Vortex uses a PCIe 4.0 controller paired with 3D TLC NAND.
-At 512 GB it is rated at 6,750 MB/s reads and 2,635 MB/s writes — the write speed reflects reduced NAND parallelism at this capacity.
-Endurance is 250 TBW, backed by a five-year warranty.
-The single-sided PCB fits thin laptops.
+The Redline Vortex uses an InnoGrit Rainier IG5236 controller paired with Micron 3D TLC NAND and no dedicated DRAM chip, relying on Host Memory Buffer instead.
+At 512 GB it is rated at 6,750 MB/s reads and 2,635 MB/s writes - the write speed reflects reduced NAND parallelism at this capacity, since fewer dies are available to stripe writes across than on larger Vortex models.
+Endurance is 250 TBW, backed by a five-year warranty, and the single-sided PCB keeps it compatible with thin laptops.

 The 512 GB is strictly an OS-and-applications drive.
-The write-speed delta versus the 1 TB variant (5,300 MB/s) is substantial.
-For a boot drive this is rarely a constraint, but sustained large file transfers will reveal the capacity penalty.
-The Vortex targets budget-conscious builders who want Gen4 read speeds at an accessible price.
+The write-speed delta versus the 1 TB variant, which reaches 5,300 MB/s, is substantial and worth knowing before buying based on the headline read speed alone.
+For a boot drive this write ceiling is rarely a practical constraint, but sustained large file transfers will reveal the capacity penalty clearly.
+The Vortex targets budget-conscious builders who want strong Gen4 read speeds at an accessible price rather than balanced read/write performance.

 Storage Comparisons: